 - Is unconscious

 - Makes gurgling noises while sleeping

 - Has seizures

-- · Has a very bad headache
+- Has a very bad headache

-- Feels chest pain

-- Has breathing difficulties

-- Acts paranoid, agitated and/or confused

 These are common symptoms.
 But a person with an overdose may not show all these signs.
 Just one or two can be enough to cause concern.